FaizSayyid/bayesian-mine-clearance-via-free-energy/README.md

 | **Mine (S=1)** | P(o=1 ∣ S=1) = 0.95       | P(o=0 ∣ S=1) = 0.05           |
 | **Safe (S=0)** | P(o=1 ∣ S=0) = 0.30       | P(o=0 ∣ S=0) = 0.70           |

+In this sensor model we assume that the manufacturer has traded low false negatives for higher false positives.

 ## Notebooks

 - **naieve_EFE_no_revisit.ipynb** — the robot samples each tile at most once.
 Revisits confer no additional information.